LucasMantle/Dissertation/README.md

 this should get the latest versions.
 However, when running part 6, run 'pip install numpy==1.19.5'.

-The best way to run this code is to uncomment files 0-4 in 8_runner.py.
+The best way to run this code is to uncomment files 0-4 in 8_runner.py, ensuring all libraries dependencies have been modified (mentioned above).
+This will ensure all the data has been collected, processed and wrangled.
-This will get all the data ready for tuning.
+Then running (uncommenting) parts 5 and 6 separately will tune the models for each type of data input.
+Running part 7 will output the results obtained.